The State and the Market: Core Concepts in Political Economy

 - Political and market institutions, decision-making, lobbying, and public choice analysis

-- Institutional analyses and network analyses of the policy process
+- Institutional, network and governance analyses of the policy process

 - The relationship between states and markets, democracy and capitalism, accountability and efficiency, sustainability and economic growth.